-The Research Training Plan is expected to be tailored to the experience level of the applicant and to allow him/her to develop the necessary skills for further career advancement.
+A Career Development Award (CDA) Research Plan is expected to be tailored to the experience level of the candidate and to allow him/her to develop the necessary skills needed for further career advancement.
 Reviewers will evaluate the plan accordingly.
 The plan should be achievable within the requested time period.
-Pilot or preliminary studies and routine data gathering are generally not appropriate as the focus of the Research Training Plan.
+Pilot or preliminary studies and routine data gathering are generally not appropriate as the sole part(s) of a CDA Research Plan.

-Although applicants for fellowship awards are expected to write the Research Training Plan, the sponsor should review a draft of the plan and discuss it in detail with the applicant.
+Although candidates for mentored career development awards are expected to write the Research Plan, the mentor should review a draft of the plan and discuss it in detail with the candidate.
 Review by other knowledgeable colleagues is also helpful.
-Although it is understood that fellowship applications do not require the extensive experimental detail usually incorporated into regular research grant applications, a fundamentally sound Research Training Plan should be provided.
+Although it is understood that CDA applications do not require the extensive detail usually incorporated into regular research grant applications, a fundamentally sound Research Plan that includes a reasonably detailed Research Strategy section should be provided.